Discovery and development of gliflozins

 Gliflozins are a class of drugs in the treatment of type 2 diabetes (T2D).
 They act by inhibiting sodium/glucose cotransporter 2 (SGLT-2), and are therefore also called SGLT-2 inhibitors.
-The efficacy of the drug is dependent on renal excretion and prevents glucose from going into blood circulation by promoting glucosuria.
+The efficacy of the drug is dependent on renal excretion and limits glucose from returning to blood circulation by promoting glucosuria.
 The mechanism of action is insulin independent.

-Three drugs have been accepted by the Food and Drug Administration (FDA) in the United States; dapagliflozin, canagliflozin and empagliflozin.
+Five drugs have been accepted by the Food and Drug Administration (FDA) in the United States; bexagliflozin, canagliflozin, dapagliflozin, empagliflozin, and ertugliflozin.
 Canagliflozin was the first SGLT-2 inhibitor that was approved by the FDA, being accepted in March 2013.
-Dapagliflozin and empagliflozin were accepted in 2014.
+Dapagliflozin and empagliflozin were approved in 2014, ertugliflozin in 2017, and bexagliflozin in 2023.

 Introduction

 Role of kidneys in glucose homeostasis

-There are at least four members of SLC-5 gene family, which are secondary active glucose transporters.
-The sodium glucose transporters proteins SGLT-1 and SGLT-2 are the two premier members of the family.
-These two members are found in the kidneys, among other transporters, and are the main co-transporters there related to the blood sugar.
-They play a role in renal glucose reabsorption and in intestinal glucose absorption.
+There are at least four members of the SLC-5 gene family, which are secondary active glucose transporters.
+The sodium glucose transporters proteins SGLT-1 and SGLT-2 are the two primary members of the family.
+These two members are found in the kidneys, among other transporters, and are the main co-transporters there related to blood sugar.

 Blood glucose is freely filtered by the glomeruli and SGLT-1 and SGLT-2 reabsorb glucose in the kidneys and put it back into the circulation cells.
 SGLT-2 is responsible for 90% of the reabsorption and SGLT-1 for the other 10%.